 When I ask people to define effective leadership I get a wide array of answers.
 However, they often share a common them and it is something called change.
 Change is a catalyst that seems to require a bevy of leadership skills; communication, courage, concern for people and strategy (to name a few).
 This principle was recently revisited when I spent time with a talented group of people.

-Last week I was privileged to spend a day leading a workshop for the Greater Coachella Valley Chamber of Commerce.
-This newly formed entity is a result of the merger of three separate Chamber of Commerce offices in our valley.
+Not long ago, I was privileged to spend a day leading a workshop for the Greater Coachella Valley Chamber of Commerce.
+This entity is a result of the merger of three separate Chamber of Commerce offices in our valley.
 It is a progressive and logical decision to amalgamate three similar, small-sized enterprises.
 However, the logistics and leadership involved in this merger is no small feat!
 During their first formal post-merger board retreat, much of their time together focused on various aspects of leading change.

 For many participants, a key ‘aha’ moment of the day occurred when I presented the chart below.
 It outlines five fundamental ingredients which are required to lead change.
 Similar to baking a cake, if an ingredient is missed, the cake won’t bake properly (see Baking a Cake with One Ingredient).
 From a change leadership perspective, this chart helps us identify what will occur when we fail to include all of the necessary ingredients in a change process.
 It is also a simple means by which to diagnose change efforts that are not going well!